 Sumner (11-7, No. 8 seed in Class C North)

-It’s been six years since the Sumner boys’ basketball team last played at the Cross Insurance Center, but after winning 11 games in a loaded Class C North field, the Tigers are on the verge of doing so once again.
+It’s been six years since the Sumner boys’ basketball team last played a tournament game in Bangor, but after winning 11 games in a loaded Class C North field, the Tigers are on the verge of doing so once again.

-With the help of a 3-0 start to the season, Sumner jumped into the playoff race early in the year and never fell out of the top 14.
+Winning its first three games to begin the season, Sumner jumped into the playoff race early in the year and never fell out of the top 14.
 The Tigers were led by senior and 1,000-point scorer Colby McLean, who averaged 20.5 points per game on the season.

 The eighth-ranked Tigers will take on No. 9 Fort Fairfield (12-6) at 7 p.m. tomorrow, Feb.
 13, though the impending snowstorm could push that game back 24 hours.
 With a win over Fort Fairfield, Sumner would advance to face top-ranked Central Aroostook (15-3) in the quarterfinals at 8:35 p.m. next Tuesday, Feb.
 19.